connorwmackay/animeRecommendationSystem/README.md

 A system for recommending anime focused on improving recommendations for new users by creating a hybrid recommendation system.
 It uses MyAnimeList for the user ratings data and for the anime data.

 ## Running the Project
 This project requires Python.
+Python 3.10 is recommended since there is an issue with the way the Surprise package is setup.
 There is a file called requirements.txt which can be used to install all the required Python dependencies.

 ### Getting the Required Datasets
 #### Downloading the Data Files